awwright/http-progress/README.md

 ### Request/response 2: Re-synchronize upload

-At this point, the client doesn't know exactly how many bytes were transferred, so it makes a HEAD request to the request-content-location:
+At this point, the client doesn't know exactly how many bytes the server actually received, so it makes a HEAD request to the request-content-location:

 ~~~http
 HEAD http://example.com/requests/1.request HTTP/1.1